vipra-uwf/VIPRA/docs/pages/researchers/maps/maps_tutorial.md

 To fix this try these steps:
 1. **Make sure that objectives are not close to any walls.** When randomly spawning points within objective areas, it is possible for them to be placed too close to the collision check of obstacles.
 This simply means that your objective geometry may be too close to other geometry.
 Resize and move your geometry to make sure there is space between your obstacles and objectives.
-2. **Be sure that the closest obstacle value is not too high.** Higher values may treat walls like they're larger than they should be.
+2. **Be sure that the closestObstacle value is not too high.** Higher values may treat walls like they're larger than they should be.
 You can fix this by changing the `closestObstacle` value under "AStar" in your module_params.json file to a smaller decimal value.
 If you are not using AStar, see the troubleshooting guide for the respective module.
-3. **Close geometry.** A geometric figure consists of as many points as there are lines connecting these points.
+3. **Close geometry.** A polygon consists of as many points as there are lines connecting these points.
 If your geometry is not closed and instead ends at a point, VIPRA may try to close this gap, resulting in unexpected geometry (See below).
 Make sure your geometry is closed before using a map.
-One way to fix a polyline is to select it, and any other geometry you would like to fix, clock on the Modify icon in the left-hand toolbar, and select "Explode".
+One way to fix a polyline is to select it, and any other geometry you would like to fix, click on the Modify icon in the left-hand toolbar, and select "Explode".
 This takes complex shapes and reduces them into single lines.
 VIPRA cannot accidentally create an extra line when the line is only 2 points.

 ![VIPRA will automatically close ends.](images/Unexpected_Line_Full.png?raw=true "VIPRA closing ends of geometry.")